cfurley/second-space/README.md

 This is the repository for <b>Second Space</b>, an AI Integrated Hub for saving and creating think/mood boards with media from the users device or social media profiles. **Feel free to expand upon this summary.

+# Installation
+Install Docker Desktop
+Clonse into the repository
+run "docker build frontend -t frontend-server:0.0; docker build backend -t backend-server:0.0;" ^once database and ai-server setup will add to build command From here, run the container from within vscode, docker desktop or cli.

 ## Project Architecture
 <img src='./resources/second_space_architecture_01.png' width="720"> <br>
 Single Server Architecture: Diagram 1